Raman спектроскопия

 What is a Raman spectrometer used for?

-Raman spectrometers are used for identifying unknown materials and verifying or quantifying known materials.
+Raman spectrometer instrumentation is successfully applied for identifying unknown materials and verifying or quantifying known materials.
 Raman spectroscopy is a non-destructive analysis technique that allows for fast and safe analysis, as no sample preparation is needed and, in some cases, samples can even be analyzed in their original packaging.

 Applications of Raman spectroscopy include raw material verification, quality control of incoming goods, identification and analysis of active pharmaceutical ingredients (APIs), additives and excipients, and identification of illicit or counterfeit substances such as drugs.